yonkov/team-members-block/README.md

-## Inpsyde Challenge
+## Team Members Gutenberg Block
-Inpsyde Challenge is a plugin that creates a custom block for the WordPress Block editor, called "Team Members".
+Team Members Block is a plugin that creates a custom block for the WordPress Block editor, called "Team Members".
 The plugin runs on post type page only and empowers the editorial team of the site to easily select a team member via the custom Gutenberg Block:

 ![Image One: Custom Gutenberg Block](https://i.imgur.com/aDgkrdZ.png)